 The trail then climbs up a bit to reach the second lookout on the route, the Tawadina Lookout.
 There too, the view is rather impressive.
 In front of me stretched the Ottawa Valley in the Luskville area.
 I was also completely alone at this lookout.

 The rest of the trail seemed fairly easy to me, but also less scenic.
 At this point, it is covered with gravel and footbridges span the streams.
 It would appear that these were measures that were necessary in order to keep the trail in good condition (as it was often flooded there) and to curb erosion in the area.

 As I got closer to the parking lot, I ran into more and more hikers.
 Getting up early will have allowed me to savor some peace and quiet on this beautiful trail before it gets stormed by the crowds.

-In all, I covered over 8.7 kilometers (with an elevation gain of 299 meters).
+In all, I covered over 8.7 kilometres (with an elevation gain of 299 metres).
 The Wolf Trail is not as difficult as I expected, but it is definitely a good exercise and a good hiking challenge!